 When you make changes to your app code, remember to rebuild your image and

 recreate your app’s containers.
 To redeploy a service called

 $ docker-compose build web $ docker-compose up --no-deps -d web

-This will first rebuild the image for
+This first rebuilds the image for

 web and then stop, destroy, and recreate

 web service.
 The

 --no-deps flag prevents Compose from also

 You can use Compose to deploy an app to a remote Docker host by setting the

 remote Docker hosts very easy, and is recommended even if you’re not deploying